radareorg/radeco/radeco/README.md

 	$ cargo build
 	$ target/debug/radeco --shell /bin/ls

-Soon, it will be possible to use radeco from inside r2:
+You can also run radeco from r2 like this:

+	$ r2 /bin/ls
-	> #!pipe radeco --shell
+	> #!pipe target/debug/radeco --shell -